 Preserving your money and other assets for loved ones, future generations, and institutions you value takes hard work.
 Details matter when it comes to wills, trusts, and estates.
 The slightest mistake could have serious financial implications for generations to come.
 You’ve taken the right step by considering Mazzoni Karam Petorak & Valvano for your estate planning needs.
 It’s important to have an experienced attorney working for you who thoroughly understands Pennsylvania’s estate laws, as well as federal rules and regulations governing wills, trusts, and estates.
 Our Scranton estate planning lawyers have decades of experience handling complicated legal issues.
 Serving Northeastern Pennsylvania since 1962, our law firm has a well-earned reputation throughout the region for helping families plan responsibly for the future.

-If you want to ensure your family is taken care of and your wishes regarding your medical care and assets are followed, you need to do some estate planning.
-Our estate planning lawyers can help you determine what you need and prepare all the documents to your specifications.
+If you want to ensure your family is taken care of and your wishes accounted for regarding your medical care and assets are followed, you need to do some estate planning.
+Our NEPA estate planning lawyers can help you determine what you need and prepare all the documents to your specifications.
 We help our clients meet their goals, in a broad spectrum of estate planning areas, including: